 Bobby Joe Flores, Jr.

-Bobby Joe Flores Jr., 34, of Duncanville, was arrested by Los Angeles Police officers at an apartment.
-He was added to the Texas Ten Most Wanted Sex Offenders List on Sept.
-28, 2021, and was the January featured fugitive.
-Authorities had wanted Flores since October 2019, when the Dallas County Sheriff’s Office issued a warrant for his arrest for continuous sexual abuse of a young child.
-The Duncanville Police Department also issued a summons in January 2020 for failure to comply with sex offender registration requirements.
+Officials had wanted Flores of Duncanville since October of 2019 when the Dallas County Sheriff’s Office issued a warrant for his arrest for continuous sexual abuse of a young child.
+The Duncanville Police Department also has wanted him for failure to comply with sex offender registration requirements.

-In 2008, a court convicted Flores of child molesting/intercourse involving a one-year-old girl in Indiana and sentenced him to two years in the Indiana Department of Correction.
-In 2010, the court convicted him of not registering as a sex offender in Indiana and sentenced him to 18 months.
+In 2008, a court convicted Flores of child molesting/intercourse involving a one-year-old girl in Indiana.
+A judge sentenced him to two years in the Indiana Department of Correction.
+In 2010, a court convicted him of registering as a sex offender in Indiana and sentenced him to 18 months.
 In addition, they increased his previous sentence to six years.
-In 2014, Flores moved to Texas and was required to register as a sex offender in Duncanville, where he lived.
-For more details, view his captured bulletin.
+In 2014, Flores moved to Texas, and he was required to register as a sex offender in Duncanville, where he lived.

-Texas Crime Stoppers, which the Governor’s Criminal Justice Division funds, offers cash rewards to anyone who provides information that leads to the arrest of one of Texas’ 10 Most Wanted Fugitives or Sex Offenders.
-So far in 2022, DPS and other agencies have arrested three Texas 10 Most Wanted Fugitives and Sex Offenders, including one gang member and two sex offenders.
-In addition, Texas DPS has paid $6,000 for tips that yielded arrests.
+Texas Crime Stoppers, which the Governor’s Criminal Justice Division funds, offers cash rewards to anyone who provides information that leads to the arrest of one of Texas’ Ten Most Wanted Fugitives or Sex Offenders.
+In 2021, DPS and other agencies arrested 34 Texas Ten Most Wanted Fugitives and Sex Offenders, the most in program history.
+It included 12 gang members and 17 sex offenders.
+In addition, the DPS paid $71,500 in rewards for tips that yielded arrests.

 To be eligible for cash rewards, tipsters MUST provide information to authorities using one of the following three methods: